-Draft, prosecute, and manage a portfolio of electronic and technology patents
+Draft, prosecute, and manage a portfolio of electronic and technology patents.

 Electronic and Software Patents: Law and Practice, Third Edition is a strategy guide that helps practitioners deal with today’s lightning-paced technological developments, changes in PTO policy, and pivotal court rulings.
 In this step-by-step guide, 29 experts provide perspectives and tactics, including guidance on tough decisions regarding patent protection, prior art, strategy, and drafting claims; lessons on preparing computer-related patent applications; insights on drafting with the appropriate scope; practice “tips and traps” for each step of the patent prosecution process; and an international survey of the statutes, regulations, and case law of more than 40 nations—plus basic global principles of patentability.

 The 2014 Cumulative Supplement offers discussion of the Supreme Court’s review of Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank Int’l and establishment of a two-step test for determining patent eligibility; analysis of the Supreme Court’s decision on Limelight Networks, Inc. v.
 Akamai Techs., Inc. affecting infringement claims; new topic on indefiniteness as addressed by the Supreme Court in Nautilus, Inc. v.
-Biosig Instruments, Inc.; USPTO issued Guidance for “Claims Reciting or Involving Laws of Nature/Natural Principles, Natural Phenomena, and/or Natural Products”; and discussion of Federal Circuit decision on patent eligibility of claims directed to software for organizing insurance-related tasks in Accenture Global Services v.
+Biosig Instruments, Inc.; USPTO, issued guidance for “Claims Reciting or Involving Laws of Nature/Natural Principles, Natural Phenomena, and/or Natural Products”; and discussion of the Federal Circuit decision on patent eligibility of claims directed to software for organizing insurance-related tasks in Accenture Global Services v.
 Guidewire Software Inc.